MuffinMario/luajit-decompiler-v2/README.md

 The project fixes all of the bugs and quirks the python decompiler had while also offering
 full support for gotos and stripped bytecode including locals and upvalues.

+## Installation (Unix)

+1. run `sudo make install`

+## Changes from original branch

+* Adapted WINAPI calls to STL filesystem / fstream headers if possible
+* If functions can't be adapted through STL, usage of unix approximating functions has been used.
+* Default working directory changed from `<executable path>` to `<current working directory>`

 ## Usage

 1. Head to the release section and download the latest executable.